 - infringement proceedings

-- licencing reasons
+- licensing reasons

 Unless requesting expedited examination using the GPPH program, you must provide reasons for why you want expedited examination.

 Expedited examination is the same price as a normal examination request.
 You can still request expedited examination if you have already filed your request for examination.
 There is no additional cost associated with expedited examination.

 You need to be careful about expediting an examination.
 Early examination and grant of a patent can have unexpected results.
 For example, if your application has already been granted in Australia, it may limit your ability when applying for a patent in other countries.